 In the industry consultation that followed, we sought the views of both TMCs and corporates in developing guidance on baseline standards that should accompany each pricing model.

-This week, as we start a new year, we’ve launched these standards in a document that will provide consistent guidance for TMCs and corporates in defining their relationships for 2021 and beyond.
+We’ve launched these standards in a document that will provide consistent guidance for TMCs and corporates in defining their relationships for 2021 and beyond.
 Our guidance is designed to aid both the negotiation of commercial agreements and their day-to-day management.

 These standards are designed to be a benchmark that can be adopted across the business travel eco-system, and provide consistency and best practice for all stakeholders.